 |The Uptown Theatre opened in 1925.|

 Goldblatt's, a favorite of neighborhood shoppers, was able to survive economic turmoils and remain in their Broadway location for the next 67 years.
-After finally throwing-in-the-towel and closing-up shop in 1998.
+After finally throwing in the towel and closing up the shop in 1998.

-The building sat empty until 2002 when the the Goldblatt's sign was finally removed and the trio buildings underwent demolition, restoration, rehabilitation and adaptive reuse, converting the former department store complex into a three-sided, retail and residential grouping.
+The building sat empty until 2002 when the Goldblatt's sign was finally removed and the trio buildings underwent demolition, restoration, rehabilitation, and adaptive reuse, converting the former department store complex into a three-sided, retail, and residential grouping.

 "YOU CAN'T SELL AGAINST THAT COMPETITION."